 With wood and fluted glass cabinets and Calacatta marble on the islands, each kitchen includes two sinks, dual dishwashers, six-burner Wolf ranges with grill tops, side-by-side Subzero refrigerator/freezers, and a Gaggenau wine refrigerator for up to 70 bottles.

-The main bathrooms offer Calacatta marble behind a freestanding tub, under-floor radiant heating, a trough sink, and separate WC with bidet, warming towel rack and a glass-enclosed rain shower featuring a built-in bench.
+The main bathrooms offer Calacatta marble behind a freestanding tub, under-floor radiant heating, a trough sink, and a separate WC with a bidet, a warming towel rack, and a glass-enclosed rain shower featuring a built-in bench.

 And the powder rooms are nothing to sniff at either.

 Featuring Calacatta marble slab walls and custom vanities, each powder room includes luxurious bronze and glass surfaces.